kaltura/kaltura-application-framework-guide/blog-post.md

 ### Media Pickers ###

-The Browse, Search and Embed iFrame (BSE), is a key component of KAF, is used for the sole purpose of selecting content from the user's own "my media" library or any shared repositories the user has access to.
+The Browse, Search and Embed iFrame (BSE), a key component of KAF, is used for the sole purpose of selecting content from the user's own "my media" library or shared repository that is enabled in the KAF instance that the user is given access to.
 The BSE view may be used for a variety of apllicative use cases.
-Our sample application shows a few such applicative scenarios;
+Our sample application shows a few such scenarios.

 **The Video Landing Page**